-Meaning of the words Aborigine, Aboriginal & Indigenous Australian What do the Words Aborigine, Aboriginal and Indigenous Mean?
+Meaning of Aborigine, Aboriginal & Indigenous Australian Definition of Aborigine, Aboriginal and Indigenous

 The word "Aborigines" is usually used to refer to the original native people of an area before the arrival of invading or colonizing people from elsewhere.
 It is derived from the Latin word aborīginēs which was used by the Romans to refer to the people who lived in Italy before they took over the area.
 It is derived from the Latin stem words ab+origine meaning 'from the beginning'.